evhub/statsd/chrome/README.md

 ### Installation:

-1. Download and install [Google Chrome][https://www.google.com/intl/en/chrome/browser/]
+1. Download and install [https://www.google.com/intl/en/chrome/browser/][Google Chrome]
 2. Open the drop down menu at the top right, and navigate to and select "Settings"
 3. Select "Extensions" from the left menu bar, and check "Developer mode" on the top right
 4. Select "Load unpacked extension..." and select /statsd/chrome/
 5. Select "Launch" and you should now have a statsd instance running in your browser!

-### What this repo does:
+### What This Does:

 * Allows statsd to run in a chrome packaged app (the same type you would download from the chrome app store)
 * Uses pure chrome APIs, so node.js is never needed
 * Runs in chrome, so it's still using the V8 JavaScript engine, so performance is still great
 * Makes statsd very easily portable, since all it relies on is chrome

-### How it does it:
+### How It Does It:

 * While lots of code changes were necessary to make this work, this merge only includes them in source/ and bundle.js, so as not to pollute the main repo
-* Uses [browserify][https://github.com/substack/node-browserify] to handle the conversion, with [chrome-net][https://github.com/feross/chrome-net] and [chrome-dgram][https://github.com/feross/chrome-dgram] handling the wrapping of chrome's networking APIs
+* Uses [https://github.com/substack/node-browserify][browserify] to handle the conversion, with [https://github.com/feross/chrome-net][chrome-net] and [https://github.com/feross/chrome-dgram][chrome-dgram] handling the wrapping of chrome's networking APIs

-### Why it does it:
+### Why It Does It:

-* This project was done to assist [Ripple Labs][https://www.ripple.com/] in easy tracking and monitoring of data, but the code created is fully general.
+* This project was done to assist [https://www.ripple.com/][Ripple Labs] in easy tracking and monitoring of data, but the code created is fully general.

 ### Caveats: